PeterMakus/SeisMIC/docs/source/modules/corrdb/corrdb.rst

 Once you have a suffieciently large dataset, you might be confused about which data you have already produced.
 In this case, **SeisMIC** offers several methods to make your life a little easier:

-1. :meth:`seismic.corr_hdf5.corrdb.DBHandler.get_available_starttimes`: Returns a dictionaryof available starttimes for your chosen network, station, and channel combinations (wildcards are allowed).
+1. :py:meth:`seismic.corr_hdf5.corrdb.DBHandler.get_available_starttimes`: Returns a dictionary
+   of available starttimes for your chosen network, station, and channel combinations (wildcards are allowed).
+2. :py:meth:`seismic.corr_hdf5.corrdb.DBHandler.get_available_channels`:
-2. :meth:`seismic.corr_hdf5.corrdb.DBHandler.get_available_channels` : Returns the available channel combinations for a given station combination.
+   Returns the available channel combinations for a given station combination.
-3. **Access the DBHandler like a dictionary**: Just like in h5py, it is possible to access the :class:`~seismic.db.corr_hdf5.corrdb.DBHandler` like a dictionary.
+3. **Access the DBHandler like a dictionary**: Just like in h5py, it is possible to access the :py:class:`~seismic.db.corr_hdf5.corrdb.DBHandler` like a dictionary.
 The logic works as follows: dbh[tag][netcomb][statcomb][chacomb][corr_start][corr_end]

 Following the logic of the structure above, we can get a list of all available tags as follows: